Impact

 Risk and Exploitability

-The flaw carries a Medium severity on Chromium’s internal scoring system.
-No EPSS data is available and the issue is not listed in the CISA KEV catalog.
+The flaw has a CVSS score of 6.5, which corresponds to Medium severity on the standard scale.
+The EPSS score is < 1%, indicating a very low likelihood of exploitation in the wild, and it is not listed in the CISA KEV catalog.
 Exploitation requires an attacker to already compromise the renderer process, which typically means the user has been tricked into visiting a malicious page or has had local compromise.
 Once the renderer is under attacker control, crafted HTML can trigger the uninitialized variable use and leak cross‑origin data.
-The exploit is non‑interactive but relies on user navigation to a malicious page.
+The scenario is inferred; the description does not explicitly state whether the exploit is interactive or the exact method of triggering the bug.

 OpenCVE Enrichment